Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

-The adjoint action of $\tder_n$ on $\lie_n$ extends to an action of $\tder_n$ on the vector space $\ass_n$ by the Leibniz rule.
-This, in turn, descends to $\cyc_n$.
 The non-commutative divergence map gives another relationship between $\tder_n$ and $\cyc_n$.
 To define it, we note that each element $a\in\ass_n$ has a unique decomposition for some $a_0\in\K$ and $\partial_i(a)\in\ass_n$ for $1\leq i\leq n$.
 In practice, $\partial_i$ picks the words of a sum that end in $x_i$ and deletes their last letter $x_i$, as well as all other words.
 This enables the definition of the non-commutative \emph{divergence}, a $1$-cocycle of $\tder_n$ (\cite[Proposition~3.20]{AT12}):

 \begin{definition} The non-commutative \defn{divergence} is the linear map $j:\tder_n\rightarrow \cyc_n$ defined on a tangential derivation $u=(a_1,\ldots,a_n)$ by \end{definition} The divergence map is a $1$-cocycle of the Lie algebra $\tder_n$.
 In particular, for any pair $u,v$ of tangential derivations, we have $j([u,v])=u\cdot j(v)-v\cdot j(u)$.
 Here we write $\cdot$ for the natural action of $\tder_n$ on $\cyc_n$.
-Integrating the divergence cocycle leads to the so-called non-commutative Jacobian map.
+Integrating the divergence cocycle leads to the non-commutative Jacobian map:

 \begin{definition} The non-commutative \defn{Jacobian} is the map $J:\TAut_n\rightarrow\cyc_n$ given by setting for $g\in \TAut_n$ and $u\in\tder_n$. \end{definition}

 The map $J$ is an additive group $1$-cocycle, that is, for any $G,H\in\TAut_n$, we have $J(G\cdot H)=J(G)+G\cdot J(H)$.